Code-the-Dream-School/intro-to-programming/instructions/section-4/lesson-4-3.md

 - [ ] Add an event listener to the `messageForm` element that handles the "submit" event
   - hint: `addEventListener` method
 - [ ] Inside the callback function for your event listener, create a new variable for each of the three form fields and retrieve the value from the event
-  - hint: `event.target` is the form, `event.target.name` is the first input element
+  - hint: `event.target` is the form, `event.target.usersName` is the first input element
 - [ ] Inside the callback function for your event listener, add a `console.log` statement to log the three variables you created in the previous step
 - [ ] Save and refresh your browser
 - [ ] Fill out the HTML form in your browser and hit "Submit"